Surfboardv2ray/batch-fragment-scanner/README.md

 * Optional step: Edit the script for fragment values

-✴️ Edit the .ps1 script at `Arrays of possible values` for "packets", "length", and "interval" based on your network.
+✴️ Only if you desire, edit the .ps1 script at `Arrays of possible values` for "packets", "length", and "interval" based on your network.
 Values are used randomly in combination.

 * Run PowerShell script:

-🧧 Confirm the Execution policy bypass via typing and sending `y` to run the script.
+🧧 Right click and run the ps1 file with PowerShell.
+Confirm the Execution policy bypass via typing and sending `y` to run the script.

 ✅ Enter number of instances, i.e the rounds of random combination of fragment values.